 I had a soul.
 Even though I didn’t deserve it, I was given a soul.

 It was when the Doctor and I were fleeing from our laboratory for…the fifth time.
 We’ve been through so many of them it’s a wonder the Doctor has any money left.
-Not only did he create me, he created a whole bunch of machines and doohickeys – and rebuilt them too.
+Not only did he create me, he created several machines and devices – and rebuilt them too.